qa-nparekh/midscene/apps/chrome-extension/README.md

 For publishing or sharing:
 1. Use the `pnpm run build` command to build the project
-2. Find the `midscene-extension-v{version}.zip` file in the `extension` directory
+2. Find the `SQAI-extension-v{version}.zip` file in the `extension` directory
 3. Upload this file to the Chrome Web Store developer console, or share it with others for installation

 ### Debugging Tips

 #### Debugging the Extension Background

-1. Find the Midscene extension on the Chrome extensions page (`chrome://extensions/`)
+1. Find the SQAI extension on the Chrome extensions page (`chrome://extensions/`)
 2. Click the "view: background page" link to open the developer tools
 3. Use the console and network panels for debugging

 #### Debugging the Popup Window

-1. Click the Midscene icon in the Chrome toolbar to open the extension popup
+1. Click the SQAI icon in the Chrome toolbar to open the extension popup
 2. Right-click on the popup and select "Inspect"
 3. Use the developer tools to debug UI and interactions

 #### Debugging Content Scripts

-1. Open any webpage, click the Midscene icon to activate the extension
+1. Open any webpage, click the SQAI icon to activate the extension
 2. Open the developer tools
-3. Find the Midscene scripts in the "Content scripts" section under the "Sources" panel
+3. Find the SQAI scripts in the "Content scripts" section under the "Sources" panel

 ### Feature Description

 #### Bridge Mode

-Bridge mode allows controlling the browser from a local terminal via the Midscene SDK.
+Bridge mode allows controlling the browser from a local terminal via the SQAI SDK.
 This is useful for operating the browser through both scripts and manual interaction, or for reusing cookies.

 ## Release Process

 1. Update the version number in `package.json` to match the main project
 2. Run the build: `pnpm run build`
-3. Verify the `midscene-extension-v{version}.zip` file generated in the `extension` directory
+3. Verify the `SQAI-extension-v{version}.zip` file generated in the `extension` directory
 4. Submit the ZIP file to the Chrome Web Store

 ## Troubleshooting